orbeon/orbeon-forms-doc/contributors/test-plan.md

     - [x] check help icon appears when help is set, and disappears when help is blanked
 - [x] set section help
     - [x] check help icon appears when help is set, and disappears when help is blanked
+- [x] set control validation
+    - set custom error constraint and alert
+    - set custom warning constraint and alert
+    - set required
+    - check that if control is required but empty, generic message shows, not constraint message ([#1829](https://github.com/orbeon/orbeon-forms/issues/1829))
+    - check that if control is required but empty and there is an unmet constraint, generic message shows ([#1830](https://github.com/orbeon/orbeon-forms/issues/1830))
 - [x] cut/copy/paste
     - copy control with help, required, constraint, and warning
     - paste control